krisjhamilton/krisjhamilton.github.io/classic-arcade-game/README.md

 ### Play the Game

 Visit http://krisjhamilton.github.io/classic-arcade-game to play a live copy of the game.
 This link includes all the code in this repository.
-To install this game locally or on another server, click the 'Download ZIP' button to the right.
-Unzip the file and double click on the index.html file.
-Alternatively, you can load this on to your own server/website.

 ### Summary